 (3) The offense was committed for the purpose of escaping detection, apprehension, trial, or punishment for another offense committed by the offender.

 (4) The offense was committed while the offender was under detention or while the offender was at large after having broken detention.
-As used in division (A)(4) of this section, "detention" has the same meaning as in section 2921.01 of the Revised Code, except that detention does not include hospitalization, institutionalization, or confinement in a mental health facility or mental retardation and developmentally disabled facility unless at the time of the commission of the offense either of the following circumstances apply:
+As used in division (A)(4) of this section, "detention" has the same meaning as in section 2921.01 of the Revised Code, except that detention does not include hospitalization, institutionalization, or confinement in a mental health facility or intellectual disabilities facility unless at the time of the commission of the offense either of the following circumstances apply:

 (a) The offender was in the facility as a result of being charged with a violation of a section of the Revised Code.